Types of Reasoning

 The result is certain to be true.
 Just what we love in mathematics.

-Inductive Reasoning use observations to create a new general rule that is likely to be true.
+Inductive Reasoning uses observations to create general rules that are likely to be true.
 This reasoning is used a lot in Science.

 Example: All rabbits we watched returned home to burrows.
 So (as far as we know) rabbits live in burrows.